The Disappearing Sea

 |Day 1.||Arrival in Nukus.

 Arrival in Nukus, capital of Autonomous Republic of Karakalpakstan.
 Transfer to hotel and check-in.
+Excursion in Savitskiy museum.
 Leisure time.
 Overnight rest in hotel.

 |Day 2.||Nukus - Kungrad - Ustyurt Plateau - Sudochye Lake - Aral Sea.

-Breakfast in hotel.
-Early departure from Nukus.
+Early breakfast at the hotel.
+At 07:00 in the morning departure from Nukus.
 Proceeding to Kungrad, then up to Ustyurt Plateau.
 Transfer to Sudochye Lake.
 Proceeding to Village of Urga, first Russian settlement in Khorezm and Aral Sea region, lunch en route.
 Then transfer to Aral Sea.
 Photographing canyons en route.
 Arrival at camp site; descent to shoreline.
 Dinner.
 Overnight in tents.

 Landscape: steppe, desert, saline land, cliffs, bottom of gone-away sea.

 Breakfast in tent camp.
-Proceeding to Muynak.
+Proceeding to Muynak along the bottom of the disappeared sea.
 Visiting monument to the victims of the Second World War (now a monument to the Aral Sea), which is the highest point of the town of Muynak providing a wonderful panorama of the town and the bottom of the former sea.

-Visiting famous sea-craft cemetery.
+Visiting famous “Cemetery of Ships” in Muynak.
 Next visiting a museum at the House of Culture in Muynak, where you can familiarise yourselves with the works of artists F. Madgazin and R. Matevosyan, who used to depict the Aral Sea and the Amudarya River.
 Lunch in traditional guest house of Muynak.
 Proceeding to and visiting Mizdakhan Complex: Caliph Erejep, Jumart-kassab hillock, half-underground Mazlumkhan-sulu Mausoleum, Shamun-nabi Mausoleum.
-Transfer to Nukus.
+Transfer to Khiva.
 Overnight rest in hotel.

-Breakfast in hotel.
-Excursion round Savitskiy Museum and museum of local lore, history and economy.
-Transfer to Khiva.
-Excursion round Khiva, visiting Ichan Kala (historical inner city), Pakhlavan Mahmud Complex, Kunya-Ark Fortress, Islam Hajji Madrasah & Minaret, Tash Khauli Alakuli Khan Palace, Juma Mosque, Muhammad Amin-Khan Minaret & Madrasah, and Avesta Museum.
+Breakfast at the hotel.
+Guided city tour in Khiva, visiting Ichan Kala (historical inner city), Pakhlavan Mahmud Complex, Kunya-Ark Fortress, Islam Hajji Madrasah & Minaret, Tash Khauli Alakuli Khan Palace, Juma Mosque, Muhammad Amin-Khan Minaret & Madrasah, and Avesta Museum.

 Overnight rest in hotel.